viamrobotics/docs/docs/program/apis/cloud.md

 ### ListOrganizationMembers

-List the members and invites of the currently authenticated-to organization.
+List the members and invites of the organization that you are currently authenticated to.

 {{< tabs >}}
 {{% tab name="Python" %}}